shakfu/py2max/js2max/README.md

 | `extract <path> [match]` | Writes only the objects matching `match` (default `~`) |
 | `write <path> full` | As above, plus each object box's own attributes |

 Modes combine: `write out.maxpat built full`.
+A word that is not a mode is refused rather than ignored -- `write out.maxpat buit` used to serialize the whole patcher, `[v8]` box included, and report success.

 `built` tracks the objects from the most recent `demo` / `synth` / `build`, in memory. `clear` resets it, and so does reloading the script -- which is why the